-As of 6 April 2020, employed parents will be able take two weeks’ bereavement leave following the death of a child.
+From April 2020, employed parents are entitled to two weeks’ bereavement leave following the death of a child.

 Who is it for?

-Employed parents who have lost a child under 18.
+Employed parents who have lost a child under 18 on or after 6 April 2020.
 It does not apply to workers or those who are self-employed.